 - Point Clouds: Useful for providing depth data for object recognition for manipulation and terrain maps for navigation route planning.
 Point Cloud formatted data is also used in the collection of scientifically useful information.
-Point Cloud data can be generated by a variety of devices, including LIDAR, light-field cameras and stereo cameras. - TODO: Add more data product types.
+Point Cloud data can be generated by a variety of devices, including LIDAR, light-field cameras and stereo cameras. - Digital Elevation Maps: A digital model or 3D representation of a surface, typically the Earth, Mars or the Moon, common surfaces that can be navigated by wheeled rovers. - Traversability Maps: A digital representation of hazards or other unsuitable areas on a surface, indicating areas where a wheeled or limbed robot may wish to avoid, for platform-dependent reasons.
+For instance, soft sand may prove to be a hazard to rovers with small wheels; steep slopes may be hazardous to a limbed robot.